Trying to decide between Elementor vs Beaver Builder to design your WordPress site?

-Like Elementor, you simply drag these modules over from the sidebar to add them to your design:
+Also like Elementor, you simply drag these modules over from the sidebar and drop them into place to add them to your page.

-You edit modules in a popup.
-But you can easily pin this popup to the sidebar if you prefer that approach.
+You can edit modules in a popup box similar to Divi Builder.
+You can easily pin this popup to the sidebar if you prefer that approach.

 Beaver Builder also recently added inline text editing, which puts it on par with Elementor in that respect, as well*: